Immigration and Nationality Act: Everything You Need to Know

 The Obama administration increased the number of refugees that will be permitted to enter America from 85,000 in 2016 to 100,000 in 2017.
 Many immigrants have been permitted, under the same administration, to apply for permanent residence, which would have reduced the large backlog.
 Since then, many immigrants who were granted permanent resident status have since been encouraged to apply for citizenship.

 If you need help in understanding the current Immigration and Nationality Act and how it applies to your relatives or workplace, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel will only use lawyers who graduated from the top five percent of law schools such as Harvard Law and Yale Law, and who also have an average of 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.